worree133/Labelme-for-Auto-Human-Segmentation/README.md

 pip install .
 ```

-Then, download the source code.

-Replacing the original content of labelme package with the source code.

-The path of the labelme package is "C:\Users\user\anaconda3\envs\pythonProject\Lib\site-packages\labelme".

-Install the required packages listed in the requirements.txt.

 Create a info.txt in your current working directory to decide the label name.

 In the info.txt, just type the label name of background in the first row and label name of foreground in the second row.